Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-liberty-app.md

 Before executing the following steps, be sure to log in to the OpenShift web console from your browser.

-1. At the right-top of the web console, expand the context menu of the logged-in user, then click "Copy Login Command".
+1. At the right-top of the web console, expand the context menu of the logged-in user, then select "Copy Login Command".
 2. Log in to a new tab window with the same user if necessary.
 3. Select "Display Token".
 4. Copy the value listed below "Log in with this token" to the clipboard and run it in a shell, as shown here.